 Include other people’s pets in activities you’d do with yours

-There are some things you do for your pet without a second thought.
-Well, there are some pet owners that are not able to do these things for one reason or another and will literally pay someone else to do it for them.
+There are some things you do for your pet without a second thought, such as walking them.
+Some pet owners love their animals just as much, but aren’t able to do these things for one reason or another.
+But they will pay someone else to do it for them.

 Cash in on this by offering your services as:

 - A dog walker (only if your dog is okay with other dogs)